 Not fully aware of how curious and panicked a lost gosling might be, I put her down on the forest side of the pathway, opposite to where there is a rather fast running glacier stream.
-I didn’t think she would try get to the water, which is so obvious to me now.
+I did not think she would try get to the water, which is so obvious to me now.
 I started to search bird places on my phone to no avail.
 Meanwhile, she is all over the place, and she manages to cross the path with her little baby web-feet, chirping away.
-She ends up too close to the edge, and doesn’t she fall in.
+She ends up too close to the edge, and well doesn’t she fall in.
 I mean, come on!
-Not only am I in love with you now, and must see you back with your parents, but you’ve put me in a predicament that I am not super equipped to get you out of.
+Not only am I in love with her by this point and determined to see her reunited with her parents, but she has put me in a predicament that I am not super equipped to get her out of.

 At this point, I can’t see her.
 I don’t see her little fluffy body floating down the creek either, so I have hope.
 I keep whistling to her.
-I’m not sure how much time passed, but eventually another couple came by.
+By this point, I am not sure how much time has passed, but eventually another couple came by.
 I felt obligated to tell them the story, so I didn’t look like some weird lady whistling into a brook.
-They were incredibly kind and tried to help.
-But they couldn’t help.
-It was dangerous.
+They were incredibly kind and tried to help, but they couldn’t.
+It was too dangerous.

 By this point, she had swum a little upstream and found a small cove where there was some protection from the rushing water.
-But it’s cold, and I can see that she’s scared.
-She can’t stay there forever either.
+But it is cold, and I can see that she is scared.
+She cannot stay there forever either.
 This is not a long-term solution.
 It only is providing a moment of reprieve from still a very dire situation.
 I cross the creek to go on the other side so I can at least see her.
 I keep whistling and keep calling out to her.
 Sometimes she pops up and then sometimes she disappears.
 I can’t help but wonder if there are scary things to her behind the deep rock.
 And exactly how long am I actually going to do this for?
-Can I even leave at this point without knowing she’s safe?
+Can I even leave at this point without knowing she is safe?

-I’m not sure how much time passed, but it felt like a long time.
+I am not sure how much time passed, but it felt like a long time.
 Eventually I see her come out again and look up to try climb out.
 I am encouraging her to keep going.
 If only she could just realize that going with the flow of the stream, will help get her out of this mess.
-But she’s obviously scared, and I don’t blame her.
+But she is obviously scared, and I don’t blame her.
 The stream is fast and there are all kinds of dangers in the way.
-But it’s the only real possibility here.
+But it is the only real possibility here.
 The only way I can scoop her up is if she is somewhere I can reach her.
-I can’t reach her where she is.
+I cannot reach her where she is.

 I told her how proud of her I was and that she was such a big girl.
 I keep whistling, hoping to encourage her to climb up to where I am.
-But I soon realize that she’s staying put.
+But I soon realize that she is staying put.
 She was shaking and scared, and that experience was probably something she needed to rest from.
 It was clear that she needed to take a minute and collect herself.
 I decide to climb down the small cliff about halfway – to build her a bridge.
 I grabbed 3 large branches which had fallen to the ground and put together something that resembled a bridge.
-But she’s not having any of it.
-As much as I’m calling and trying to encourage her to come on up, it’s not happening.
+But she is not having any of it.
+As much as I am calling and trying to encourage her to come on up, it is not happening.

-I re-assess the situation, and while it’s not completely safe, I figured it was safe enough because I couldn’t leave her.
+I re-assess the situation, and while it is not completely safe, I figured it was safe enough because I couldn’t leave her.
 I climb down, and with the support of a deeply rooted fallen tree, I reached for her and scooped her up.
-I put her underneath my neck right away where it’s warm and started talking to her.
+I put her underneath my neck right away where it is warm and started talking to her.
 I told her that I was so proud of her and that she did it.
-This time wasn’t crying.
+This time she was not crying.
 She just settled in quietly.

-Not totally sure what I should do next, and not really wanting to miss out on the fact that I just drove 20 minutes here to take a walk – I thought maybe I’ll take her with me, and we will go see the lake together and sort it all out afterwards.
+Not totally sure what I should do next, and not really wanting to miss out on the fact that I just drove 20 minutes here to take a walk – I thought maybe I will take her with me, and we will go see the lake together and sort it all out afterwards.
 Besides, what else does she have going on today anyway?
-I’m her only hope at this point, and a walk would be good for both of us.
-And who knows, maybe there is some random chance that when we arrive to the lake, we might be lucky enough to find some relatives of hers or possibly some adult Canadian Geese who can help.
+I am her only hope at this point, and a walk would be good for both of us.
+And who knows, maybe there is some random chance that when we arrive to the lake, we will be lucky enough to find some relatives of hers or possibly some adult Canadian Geese who can help.

 I swear to God, she stopped chirping.

 We finally make it to the full clearing, and she has gone wild with excitement by this point.
-These 2 Canadian Geese are calling out too.
+These 2 adult Canadian Geese are calling out too.
 Were they calling out for her?
 I wasn’t sure at first, but they were.
 She could hear their sound before I could, and that is why she was so excited earlier.
 I think to myself, could these really be her parents?
 Like, really?
 What are the chances of that?
 When Canadian Geese honk, how far does that sound travel to each other?
-It seemed really magical to me.
-I put her down, but since I’m faster than her, I get to the water before she does, and I see 2 baby goslings next to these parents that look identical to her.
+It seemed really wonderful to me.
+I put her down, but since I am faster than her, I get to the water before she does.
+I see 2 baby goslings next to these parents that look identical to her.
 A sigh of disbelief!
-At this point, she’s gone completely nuts with excitement and runs to the water to see them.
+At this point, she has gone completely nuts with excitement and runs to the water to see them.
 I pull out my phone just in time to take a video of her reuniting with them.

 The Garden of Eden is a Consciousness